evangboucher/DynaDoc/api.md

 //After the async call is successfully completed, OldArray should contain [1,5,6]
 ```

+## `Error Handling`

+DynaDoc will throw errors that it encounters.
+If DynamoDB returns an error, it is throw from DynaDoc.
+If the AWS-SDK throws and error, it will be thrown up to you.
+DynaDoc currently does not catch nor suppress any errors (unless specified in a method parameter).
+DynaDoc does not do any validation against passed in parameters (though I may implement this later).
+It will be your responsibility to make sure that the data passed to DynamoDB is valid.

 ---

 Thanks and please let me know how I can improve this tool!
 Open issues to request new features and bugs you have found.
 Please provide as much detail with reproducible test cases.
 Thanks in advanced!